wp-plugins/validated-field-for-acf/readme.txt

 Tags: acf, advanced custom fields, validation, validate, regex, php, mask, input, readonly Requires at least: 3.0
 Tested up to: 3.9
-Stable tag: 1.2
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Validated Field add-on for Advanced Custom Fields provides input masking and validation of other field types.

 == Description ==
-The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) *(version 4+)* provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field\'s uniqueness by post type and key, post type, or side wide, as well as marking a field as read-only .
+The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) *(version 4+)* provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field\'s uniqueness by post type and key, post type, or side wide, as well as marking a field as read-only.

 == Installation ==
 1. Download the plugin and extract to the `/wp-content/plugins/` directory